 You will not receive credit for attendance or homework

 Homework will consist of web-based Mastering Physics (MP) assignments and

 written assignments called "Problem Sets".

 You will access them via Internet

 You will need the access code included with the purchase of the

 If you have a used textbook you can purchase the access code on-line.

-New assignments (usually two sets) will be released on Wednesdays
+New assignments (2 MP sets each time) will be usually released on Wednesday

 They will be handed out at Friday workshops and posted on the course